codeWithNithin/advanced-frontend-elite-2.0/html-the essentials/setup-first-html/setup-html-notes.md

 - tag is a syntax to write HTML code.
 - when the tag is displayed on browser. it becomes an HTML element.

+# semantic HTML

+- writing tags accoring to the context.
+- tells exactly what is the context of the data inside the HTML.
+- adding meaning full tags to your.
+- give us better SEO.
+- accessibility as well.
+-